Sealyham Terrier Puppy

-Selection was made not only on the basis of character, but also on a perfectly sound construction so they could keep pace with the pack of Otterhounds in the rocky environment which surrounded the River Sealy.
-The breeding of Captain Edwardes dogs was continued by his daughter and her husband.
-In the early part of the 1900's, Captain Jocelyn Lucas' continued these original lines and his Ilmer packs of Sealyhams became legendary.
-In his rare book written around 1925 Captain Lucas describes how Captain Edwardes used to take two fighting terriers on walks, together with his young pups.
+In his rare book written around 1925 Captain Lucas describes how Captain Edwardes used to take two adult terriers on walks, together with young pups.
 If a youngster ran away from the terriers who were working game, the Captain would shoot the pup.
 This way he selected puppies with unconditional gameness.
 It is this strength of character plus his strikingly good looks that lends itself to modern grooming that has endeared them to Sealyham enthusiasts worldwide to this day.

 History of Sealyham Terriers in Australia

 It was reported that "two Sealyham Terriers 'Blazer of Brundall' and 'Bevy of Brundall' with a litter of 6 fine puppies were imported into Victoria by Mr E Cockrill in 1916".
 Then a couple were imported into New South Wales 1929 followed by more into Victoria.
 From these early bloodlines, Miss Coghlan imported St Margaret Stormer who became a Grand Champion and was a big influence on the breed, my Sealyham pictured above being from her bloodlines.

 Sealyhams in the 1950's were quite popular in Australia, especially down the eastern States where I competed amidst entries at Melbourne Royal of 20 or so, the attached picture was taken on the bench